azdavis/millet/doc/errors.md

 val 空条承太郎 = 3
 ```

-Millet only allows certain ASCII characters to appear in identifiers and the like.
+Millet only allows certain ASCII characters to appear in names and the like.
 String literals and comments, however, should be able to handle arbitrary UTF-8.

 To fix, only use allowed source characters.
 All non-ASCII characters are invalid.